adamkhan47/hac-web-app/README.md

 hac web app will be my first ever frontend and backend app that preferably is self hosted to get your grades

 # must read
-- this app stores login in plaintext,
+- this app stores login in plaintext, no end to end encryption

 # how to install
 - need node js